0xbitcoin/0xbitcoin-miner/README.md

       "config gasprice #" - Set the gasprice used to submit PoW to the token smartcontract "config cpu_threads #" - Set the number of CPU cores to use for mining "config web3provider http://----:####" - Set the web3 provider url for submitting ethereum transactions

-      "pool mine" - Begin mining into a pool
-      "pool list" - List the selected mining pool "pool select http://####.com:####" - Select a pool to mine into

-      "mine" - Begin mining solo, directly into the smartcontract

 ---------------